canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 A key part of certification is testing your SUT's network cards.
 This document is written with the assumption of a fairly basic configuration;
 however, some labs may have more advanced needs.
-Differences also exist between network configuration on Ubuntu 18.04 and earlier LTS releases.
+Ubuntu also changed how it configures its network devices beginning with version 17.10.
 Important variables include:

 * **Multiple simultaneous network tests** -- A single server takes about 60 minutes per network port to run its network tests -- long enough that